Rosemary Burrows

-Rosemary Burrows, also known as Rosie Burrows, was a costume designer, wardrobe mistress and costume supervisor for British films, including many in the Hammer Horror series and James Bond franchise.
+Rosemary Burrows, also known as Rosie Burrows, was a wardrobe mistress and costume supervisor for British films, including many in the Hammer Horror series and James Bond franchise.
 She has over 100 credits from 1958 to 2005, and was recognised for her creativity and efficiency with budgets; one colleague at Hammer remembered, "her creative mind was utterly boundless".

 Career

 Rosemary Burrows studied pottery at Berkshire College of Art before getting a job at Hammer's Bray studios, where she was paid £11 per week as assistant to Wardrobe Mistress Molly Arbuthnot.
 The first film she worked on was The Camp on Blood Island (1958).

 Frequent Hammer actor Peter Cushing has described working at the Bray studios with "dear Rosemary Burrows and Mrs Arbuthnot, who looked after the wardrobe department, at the same time dispensing endless and most welcome cups of tea".
 After Arbuthnot's retirement, Burrows took on the role of Wardrobe Mistress and Wardrobe Supervisor for films including Quatermass and The Pit (1967) and At The Earth’s Core (1976), specialising in costuming low-budget horror films to a tight schedule.

 Often, Burrows was brought on to manage wardrobe and buy or hire costumes when there was no overall costume designer.
 In this way, she dressed Bette Davis as The Nanny (1965), and Charlie Chaplin as a ship's steward for his final screen appearance in Countess from Hong Kong (1966).

 From the 1970s, Burrows worked on higher budget films, often shot in larger studios and on location.
 Burrows supervised wardrobe on the James Bond film, The Spy Who Loved Me (1977), where she was described as being a "veteran... on hand to make sure the tailored suits and couture dresses looked good".
 She also had to negotiate difficulties obtaining authentic Russian uniforms, since this was during the Cold War, saying in a promotional interview for the film, "I got booted out of the embassy... we didn't get any co-operation [so] we faked the Russian uniform".